OctopusDeploy/OctopusDeploy-Api/sections/links.md

 The links at the bottom of the resource allow you to traverse the pages of results.
 Again, instead of hard-coding query string parameters, you can look for a `Page.Next` link and follow that instead.

+> Note: the Page.Specific uses a token to specify how many to skip; the idea is users would substitute a value in.
+[Should this be a proper URI template?](https://github.com/OctopusDeploy/OctopusDeploy-Api/issues/2)

 ### Non-stale results

 Octopus Deploy uses RavenDB, a document database, as its backing store.
 One of the many features of RavenDB is that it performs indexing asynchronously in the background in an **eventually consistent** model.
 This means that when the Octopus Deploy server queries RavenDB, it might be looking at stale results; an item may have been added or deleted, but it may not have appeared in the index yet.